Kavi Mailing List Manager Help

 End of encapsulated message

-To accept a moderation request, select the message, then click 'Reply' or whichever reply method automatically inserts the right email address command into the 'To:' field.
-If this doesn't work on your MUA, paste the 'accept' email address command into the 'To:' field.
+To accept a moderation request, select the message, then click 'Reply' or paste the 'accept' email address command into the 'To:' field.
 Once the moderation message is correctly addressed, it is ready to send.
 The address in the 'To:' field should look something like this:

 <listname-accept-1119636291.16980.mhpgcbmhojbkpmfjplgj@example.org>

-In this example, 'listname' is the name of the list and 'example.org' is the domain of the organization's web site.
+In this example, 'listname' is the name of the mailing list and 'example.org' is the domain of the organization's website.

-To reject a moderation request, select the message, then click 'Reply to Sender' or whichever reply method automatically inserts the correct email address command into the 'To:' field.
-If this doesn't work on your MUA, find the 'reject' email address command in the instructions in the moderation message, then copy and paste the 'reject' address into the 'To:' field.
+To reject a moderation request, select the message, then click 'Reply to Sender' or paste the 'reject' address into the 'To:' field.
 When rejecting a message, the moderator has the option of adding a comment.
-If you wish to add comments explaining the reason for the rejection and possibly some advice that might be of use to the sender when submitting any future posts, insert your comments between the two marker lines that begin with three percent signs ('%') in a series:
+If you wish to add comments explaining the reason for the rejection and possibly give the sender some advice that might be of use when submitting future posts, insert your comments between the two marker lines that begin with three percent signs ('%') in a series:

 %%% Start comment